Balaji616/CLASSICAL-PLANNING/README.md

 ```
 ['move_A_to_B', 'move_B_to_C']
 ```

-# Please Prepare Solution or Definition For the method find_plan(initial_state, goal_state, actions)
+ Result:</li>

-<h3>You Can use any of the searching Strategies for planning and executing a sequence of actions.<br> You can also look in to the Code given in the Repository.</h3>
+The program successfully implements a classical planning algorithm that determines a valid sequence of actions (plan) to reach the goal state from the initial state.</li>